tichkames/executive-ai-assistant/README.md

 ### Env

-1. Fork and then clone this repo.
+1. Fork and clone this repo.
 Note: make sure to fork it first, as in order to deploy this you will need your own repo.
 2. Create a Python virtualenv and activate it (e.g. `pyenv virtualenv 3.11.1 eaia`, `pyenv activate eaia`)
 3. Run `pip install -e .` to install dependencies and the package

-### Set up credentials
+### Set up your credentials

 1. Export OpenAI API key (`export OPENAI_API_KEY=...`)
 2. Export Anthropic API key (`export ANTHROPIC_API_KEY=...`)
-3. Enable Google
+3. Set up Google OAuth
    1. [Enable the API](https://developers.google.com/gmail/api/quickstart/python#enable_the_api)
       - Enable Gmail API if not already by clicking the blue button `Enable the API`
    2. [Authorize credentials for a desktop application](https://developers.google.com/gmail/api/quickstart/python#authorize_credentials_for_a_desktop_application)

 > Note: If you're using a personal email (non-Google Workspace), select "External" as the User Type in the OAuth consent screen.
 With "External" selected, you must add your email as a test user in the Google Cloud Console under "OAuth consent screen" > "Test users" to avoid the "App has not completed verification" error.
 The "Internal" option only works for Google Workspace accounts.

-4. Download the client secret.
+5. Download the client secret.
 After that, run these commands:
-5. `mkdir eaia/.secrets` - This will create a folder for secrets
+6. `mkdir eaia/.secrets` - This will create a folder for secrets
-6. `mv ${PATH-TO-CLIENT-SECRET.JSON} eaia/.secrets/secrets.json` - This will move the client secret you just created to that secrets folder
+7. `mv ${PATH-TO-CLIENT-SECRET.JSON} eaia/.secrets/secrets.json` - This will move the client secret you just created to that secrets folder
-7. `python scripts/setup_gmail.py` - This will generate another file at `eaia/.secrets/token.json` for accessing Google services.
+8. `python scripts/setup_gmail.py` - This will create the Google OAuth provider using LangChain Auth and handle the initial authentication flow.

-8. Export LangSmith API key (`export LANGSMITH_API_KEY`)
+**Authentication Flow**: EAIA uses LangChain Auth for OAuth management.
+The setup script creates a Google OAuth provider that handles token storage and refresh automatically.
+When you first run the application, you'll be prompted to complete OAuth authentication if needed.

 ### Configuration